 You can now travel to Iceland for any purpose, not just essential travel, if you are a resident and citizen of the EEA, Switzerland, or the United Kingdom.
 If you travel to Iceland from another country which is not exempt from restrictions, you must be able to provide proof that your trip was essential.
 Failure to do so may result in being denied entry upon arrival.

-As of March 2021, Iceland is also accepting non-essential arrivals from non-EU countries in possession of vaccination certificates with vaccines already approved by the European Medicines Agency.
-This means that travellers from the United States and other non-EU countries that have received one of the approved EU vaccines, currently: BioNTech & Pfizer, Moderna, AstraZeneca, and Johnson & Johnson/Janssen, can visit Iceland without having to undergo a double screening and quarantine period.
+As of August 2021, Iceland is also accepting non-essential arrivals from non-EU countries in possession of vaccination certificates with vaccines already approved by the European Medicines Agency.
+This means that travellers from the United States and other non-EU countries that have received one of the approved EU vaccines, currently: BioNTech & Pfizer, Moderna, AstraZeneca, and Johnson & Johnson/Janssen, can visit Iceland by presenting their vaccination certificate and negative PCR or antigen (rapid) test result taken no more than 72 hours prior to departure without having to undergo a double screening and quarantine period.

 A comprehensive list of all exemptions to the latest travel restrictions in Iceland, along with the necessary documentation can be found on the lögreglan website.

-In addition to the double screening upon arrival in Iceland, travellers must provide a certificate of a negative COVID-19 PCR test taken within 72 hours of departure.
+For unvaccinated travellers, in addition to the double screening upon arrival in Iceland, passengers must provide a certificate of a negative COVID-19 PCR test taken within 72 hours of departure.
 The certificate must be in either Icelandic, Norwegian, Swedish, Danish or English.
-Rapid antigen tests are not valid.
+Rapid antigen tests are not valid for unvaccinated travellers arriving in Iceland.

-Anyone travelling to Iceland is required to complete the pre-registration form before arrival, and you are encouraged to download and use the Rakning C-19 app to assist with the test and trace system.
+All passengers travelling to Iceland must complete the pre-registration form before arrival, and you are encouraged to download and use the Rakning C-19 app to assist with the test and trace system.
 As restrictions are always subject to change, ensure you check the latest updates before you travel.

-As of March 29th, anyone arriving in Iceland must provide a negative PCR test taken within 72 hours of departure as well as undergo a double PCR screening, with an initial test immediately upon arrival, followed by a 5-6 day quarantine period and a second test at the end of the quarantine period.
-Arrivals will no longer be given the choice between the screening or a 14-day quarantine as per before, and will instead be required to to take the test unless they possess either a certificate of vaccination, proof of previous infection/presence of COVID-19 antibodies, or have a valid medical reason for not being tested.
+As of August 18th, any unvaccinated passengers arriving in Iceland must provide a negative PCR test taken within 72 hours of departure as well as undergo a double PCR screening, with an initial test immediately upon arrival, followed by a 5-6 day quarantine period and a second test at the end of the quarantine period.
+Arrivals will no longer be given the choice between the screening or a 14-day quarantine as per before, and will instead be required to to take the test at the border followed by a quarantine period and second test unless they possess either a certificate of vaccination, proof of previous infection/presence of COVID-19 antibodies, or have a valid medical reason for not being tested.

 Arrivals in Iceland do not need to worry about paying for a COVID test, as currently both border screenings tests are free of charge.